-- Phase 1: This will involve evaluating existing documentation, such as progress review and programme completion reports, evaluations, and audits.
-It will also identify any improvements MPI can make to its processes and systems, for example in the areas of governance, PGP programme application criteria, and providing assistance to applicants on business case development.
-We'll aim to complete phase one by the end of January 2018.
+- Phase 1: This involved evaluating existing governance and other documentation, such as progress review and programme completion reports, evaluations, and audits.
+It will identify any improvements MPI can make to its processes and systems, for example in the areas of governance, PGP programme application criteria, and providing assistance to applicants on business case development.

-- Phase 2: This will assess the economic benefits to date from PGP programmes.
-We're aiming to complete this phase by the end of April.
+- Phase 2: This has started and is focusing on outcomes and economic benefits to date from PGP programmes.
+We're aiming to complete this phase in May.